azuqua/react-dnd-scrollzone/README.md

  * Positive values scroll down or right.
  * 0 stops all scrolling.

-#### `defaultVerticalStrength(box, point) -> Number`
-The default vertical strength generating function.
-It linearly scales the strength of vertical scroll as the cursor approaches a boundary.

-Returns between -1 and 0 if the cursor is within 150 pixels of the top, and returns between 0 and 1 if the cursor is within 150 pixels of the bottom.

-#### `defaultHorizontalStrength(box, point) -> Number`
-The default horizontal strength generating function.
-It linearly scales the strength of horizontal scroll as the cursor approaches a boundary.

-Returns between -1 and 0 if the cursor is within 150 pixels of the left, and returns between 0 and 1 if the cursor is within 150 pixels of the right.

 #### `createVerticalStrength(buffer)` and `createHorizontalStrength(buffer)`

-These allow you to create their respective strength functions using a sensitivity different than 150px.
+These allow you to create linearly scaling strength functions with a sensitivity different than the default value of 150px.
 This replaces the old `buffer` prop.

 ##### Example